-To execute an automation deployment task for installation and configuration of files through Serena Release Automation, Serena Release Manager needs information on the applications, environments, process, and servers.
+To execute an automation deployment task for installation and configuration of files through Serena Release Automation, Serena Release Manager needs information on the applications, components and component versions, environments, and processes.

-To create an automation deployment task:
+To create a Release Automation deployment task:

-1 From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab.

-- 2 Select a stage for which this task will be executed. - 3 Click Create Task.
+- 1. From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2.
+Select a stage for which this task will be executed. - 3.
+Click Create Task.

-4 In Task Type, select Automation.
+4. In Task Type, select Release Automation.